 Until her passing she would preach, “Use it up, Wear It Out, Make Do, or Do Without”.
 I didn’t appreciate her awesome frugal living tips until I got older and was paying my own way.

-Ways to save money straight from the great depression
+14 Frugal tips from the great depression

 If you are unfamiliar with the art (and science!) of up-cycling, it’s when you reuse (discarded materials/objects) in such a way as to create something valuable and of quality.

 Whether it’s citrus peels (which you can use in homemade potpourri and cleaning products), scraps of ribbon, thread or fabric– there’s usually a way to repurpose or reuse your scraps.

 One easy way that I commonly “save the scraps” is with wrapping paper.
 If I cut a piece of wrapping paper to wrap a gift and there is a bit leftover, it get’s rolled up inside the tube in the event I can reuse it again.

 Who doesn’t love fresh produce?!
 One of the simplest ways to save money on food, is to grow it yourself.